-Prior to this year, I had never heard of the Celtic Colours International Festival.
-Obviously, I’ve been living under some sort of cultural deprivation rock, because this festival is one of the largest music celebrations in the world.
-For 27 years, it has drawn attendees from around the globe, many of whom return year after year to soak in its magic.
+Prior to my trip, I had never heard of the Celtic Colours International Festival.
+I’ve clearly been living under some sort of cultural deprivation rock, because this festival is one of the largest music celebrations in the world.
+For nearly three decades it has drawn attendees from around the globe, many of whom return year after year to soak in its magic.

 The festival was founded in 1997 by musicians Joella Folds and Max McDonald, inspired by Cape Breton’s vibrant music scene and the success of other global Celtic festivals like Scotland’s Celtic Connections.
 Born during a time of economic challenges on the island, the mission was to spotlight Cape Breton’s rich Gaelic culture while boosting local tourism and community pride.
-It is now one of the world’s premier Celtic celebrations.
+It is now one of the world’s premier Celtic celebrations, and this year marks its 30th anniversary.

 More than a music festival, Celtic Colours is an immersive celebration of Cape Breton’s heritage and traditions.
-Over the course of nine days, it features more than 50 concerts held in venues as unique and diverse as the island itself.
-From historic sites like the Fortress of Louisbourg to intimate gatherings in local schools and churches, to community halls buzzing with life.
-The festival brings together the best of Cape Breton’s Gaelic traditions and pairs them with international collaborations, creating a cultural exchange unlike any other.
+Over nine days it features more than 50 concerts in venues as unique and diverse as the island itself, from historic sites like the Fortress of Louisbourg to intimate gatherings in local schools and churches to community halls buzzing with life.
+The festival brings together the best of Cape Breton’s Gaelic traditions alongside international collaborations, creating a cultural exchange unlike any other.

-Whether you’re a die-hard music fan or simply curious about experiencing something new, Celtic Colours offers a once-in-a-lifetime opportunity to connect with the heart and soul of Cape Breton.
+Whether you’re a die-hard music fan or simply curious about experiencing something new, Celtic Colours offers a rare opportunity to connect with the heart and soul of Cape Breton.

 When Does Celtic Colours Take Place?